Ultraviolet Sensitivity of Peccei-Quinn Inflation: Conclusions

 For instance with $\xi = 1$, a dimension-five Planck-suppressed operator needs to be further suppressed by a coupling as small as $\abs{g} \lesssim 10^{-13}$, with the constraint becoming more severe with increasing dimension.

 Our constraint based on the consistency of PQ inflation is similar in spirit to the axion quality argument which constrains $\ro{U}(1)_{\ro{PQ}}$-breaking higher-dimensional operators by requiring the axion to be able to solve the strong $CP$ problem.
 However the resulting constraints are quite different, since the former is a high-energy/large-field effect, while the latter is low-energy/small-field.
 Moreover, the constraint from PQ inflation applies to generic higher-dimensional operators, independently of whether they break the $\ro{U}(1)_{\ro{PQ}}$ symmetry.
-The two constraints are complementary to each other, and when combined exclude a large parameter space of higher-dimensional operators, as depicted in Fig.~\ref{fig:Axion quality}.
+In other words, even if the $\ro{U}(1)_{\ro{PQ}}$ symmetry is protected for some reason, PQ inflation is vulnerable to higher-dimensional corrections.
+The inflationary and axion quality constraints are complementary to each other, and when combined exclude a large parameter space of higher-dimensional operators, as depicted in Fig.~\ref{fig:Axion quality}.

 Based on the constraint on higher-dimensional operators, we further showed that the oscillation of the PQ field after inflation inevitably triggers resonant amplifications of the field fluctuations.
 It remains to be analyzed whether this necessarily leads to a restoration of the PQ symmetry, in which case topological defects will later form when the symmetry becomes broken again.
 Such studies require numerical simulations, which we leave for the future.
 Here we simply note that in order to fully understand the cosmology after PQ inflation including the reheating process, possible formation of axion strings and domain walls, as well as the production of axion dark matter, it is crucial to ascertain the impact of parametric resonance.
 Our analyses can also be extended to other axion scenarios that make use of higher-dimensional operators, such as~\citep{Co:2019jts,Co:2021lkc,Gouttenoire:2021jhk}.